 Education Programme Director Network Events

-We organise and facilitate virtual network events, which will be between 2-3 hours duration, for both our Trainee Pharmacists and Pharmacy Technician Education Programme Directors (EPDs) across London and Kent, Surrey and Sussex.
-Outlook calendar invitations will be circulated in advance of the event with the agenda information attached.
-Please feel free to forward the invitation onto other members of the pharmacy team who may be deputising for an EPD.
+We organise and facilitate 2–3-hour virtual network events for both our Foundation Trainee Pharmacist and Pharmacy Technician Education Programme Directors (EPDs) across London.
+Outlook calendar invitations and agendas are circulated in advance of the event.
+Please feel free to forward the invitation on to other members of the pharmacy team who may be deputising for an EPD.

 Educational Infrastructure Change Process

 We circulate our communications to many staff involved in the education and training of pharmacy staff.
 It is important for us to know who the current Educational Leadership Team are in your department.
 Educational Programme Directors (EPDs) are our main link with your trust and we also require one* main contact to liaise with when specific data required for commissioned trainees is returned.

 For our commissioned programmes, the Chief Pharmacist and EPD(s) should be named each year upon the return of the NHS Education Contract Annex: Provision of Training.
 In addition, if there is an Education & Training Lead or an EPD Support role recognised within the trust, this should be included as well.

 If there are changes during the year, please inform us by completing the Educational Infrastructure Change Form below.
 This form should also be completed if additional colleagues are recruited into the education and training team to provide overarching leadership as a Specialist Education and Training Lead or EPD Support, as this may aid in succession planning.

 We have developed an EPD Orientation guide to support EPDs in their role and how we link in with this.
 Please download this guide.